Son Of Philadelphia Police Official Shot, Killed In FDR Park Saturday Night

 2 Men Injured In North Philadelphia Double Shooting: Police

-The Philadelphia Fraternal Order of Police is offering a $10,000 reward for any information leading to the arrest of a suspect in the fatal shooting of a police chief’s son.
+The Philadelphia Fraternal Order of Police is offering a $10,000 reward for any information leading to the arrest of a suspect in the fatal shooting of a police chief inspector’s son.

 Anyone with information is urged to call Philadelphia Homicide United at 215-686-3334 or 215-686-TIPS.